Fête: Village fêtes

 Attractions seen at village fêtes include tombolas, raffles, bowling for a pig, coconut shies, bat a rat stalls, white elephant stalls, cakes, and home produce such as jams and pickles.
 Competitive baking, such as making Victoria sponge cake, is part of the classic British fête.
 Filmed in bunting-draped marquees in scenic gardens, The Great British Bake Off television series is inspired by the quintessential English village fête.
 Entertainment at fêtes may include Morris dancing, tug of war, fancy dress, and pet shows.
 The fête itself is a variation of a fair.

 Other types

 In Trinidad and Tobago and other English-speaking Caribbean territories, fêtes are huge parties held during the Carnival season.

 Harvard University's Eliot House uses the term to refer to its spring formal.
 The Independence Day celebration in Bloomington, Minnesota, traditionally held on 3 July, has been known as Summer Fete since 1978.

 In Australia, fêtes are typically held by primary schools and other not-for-profit organisations (e.g. the local Seniors' Club, church groups) as fundraisers.

 Etymology

 The English word fête, pronounced /ˈfeɪt/ FAYT or /ˈfɛt/ FET, is borrowed from the Mediaeval Latin festus via the French fête, meaning "holiday" or "party".
-The 12th-century Middle English root fest- is shared with feast, festive, festal and festival, festoon, the Spanish fiesta, Portuguese festa, etc. and the proper name Festus.
+The 12th-century Middle English root fest- is shared with feast, festive, festal and festival, festoon, Festivus, the Spanish fiesta, Portuguese festa, etc. and the proper name Festus.